 Felipe requested that the event be postponed as a result of this happened, but the host refused, which influenced his performance.

 It was no time restriction in the match, and whoever secured the submission won.

 At the beginning of the match, Gordon Ryan, who is noted for his ability to pass guard, was unable to do it inside the first two minutes of the match.

 Gordon’s passing was effectively nullified by Pena’s usage of entanglements, preventing him from reaching the mount position for the duration of the 45-minute encounter.

-Pena was able to reclaim his guard early in the contest after nearly having his back taken and then being mounted.
-He pushed against Gordon’s hip and upper body, providing room for him to hip out and work in his knee shield, then go straight to the butterfly hook, leading Gordon to disengage.
+Pena could reclaim his guard early in the contest after nearly having his back taken and then being mounted.
+He pushed against Gordon’s hip and upper body, providing room for him to hip out and work in his knee shield, then went straight to the butterfly hook, leading Gordon to disengage.